sjbylo/rhel73-pod/README.md

 ```
 Repeat the same above but using non-root user IDs, by changing the value of USER in the Dockerfile and re-building the container image.

-Use the following command to explore the policies that are set.
+Use the following command to explore what can be done with policies.

 ```
 oc adm policy --help